 Masks are required when visiting our ranger stations, restrooms, stores, or historic buildings.
 Please also wear a mask while recreating outside if social distancing cannot be maintained.
-Restrooms and showers are closed.
-Portable restrooms are available.
 The park may experience temporary day-use closures.
 Only five people per boat at this time.
 No overnight fishing.
 Sonoita Creek Natural Area is closed until further notice.

 Facilities available at Patagonia Lake State Park

 The park has an automatic entrance gate that closes at 10 p.m. and no entry is allowed until it opens again at 4 a.m.
 All camping, day use and annual permits can be purchased at the Ranger Station.
 A small lobby is available with various brochures describing surrounding areas and destinations.
 Maps are also sold here.

 The market is operated by the park concessionaire and is located in the boat trailer parking lot.
 They sell fishing licenses, firewood, grocery items, ice cream, soda, beer and wine and other camping supplies.
 You can contact the Market at (520) 287-5545.
 Boat rentals are available at the Patagonia Lake Marina, please contact the marina at (520) 287-2804 for reservations and information.
 Hours vary by season.

 RV and Tent Camping